December 2009 Rawalpindi attack: The attack on the mosque

 Five armed suicide attackers opened fire on and hurled grenades at the crowd of about 150 worshipers, gathered for prayers in the mosque on Parade Lane.
 Security forces soon arrived on the scene to engage the terrorists; All five of the militants died by either blowing themselves up or fighting the soldiers inside the mosque.
 The area around the mosque was cordoned off and the security forces initiated a search for more attackers in the area.
 Helicopters were also used.

 Approximately 37 people were killed instantly, while 61 others were injured, including women and children.
 The victims were mostly retired and serving officers.
 Eyewitnesses reported that the victims were fired upon at close range and the mosque was badly damaged in the attack.
 The roof of the mosque has collapsed.
 No group has claimed responsibility.
 An eyewitness reported the worshipers had to pass through "tight security", including metal detectors to enter the mosque.
 Senior police official Aslam Tarin suggested the attackers may have entered the mosque by scaling the mosque wall.

 There is speculation that the attack was in retaliation for the Pakistan army's campaign into the Taliban stronghold of South Waziristan.
 Killed in the attack were nine army personnel including Major General Bilal Omer Khan, a brigadier, two lieutenant colonels and two majors; deputy director of NLC, Taskeen Anjum as well as many children belonging to the families of Army men such as Hashim Masood Aslam, the only son of Lt.
 Gen Masood Aslam who is the commander of XI Corps (Pakistan).
 General Muhammad Yusaf Khan former Chief of Army Staff (VCOAS) under Pervez Musharraf was injured in the attack.

+Victims

+The names of the victims released by the Inter-Services Public Relations (ISPR):